 THE OUTCOME

-The day hospital opened successfully, providing the team with a dedicated facility to support young people with eating disorders.
-The value engineering work helped deliver the project within budget constraints, and the client was pleased with the completed facility.
+Opened successfully, providing the team with a dedicated facility to support young people with eating disorders.
+Value engineering work helped deliver the project within budget constraints, and the client was pleased with the completed facility.
 The space now provides a safe, supportive environment for treatment and recovery.